Deployment

 Topic & partitions

 Unless your Kafka cluster is configured to automatically create topics, you will need to create it ahead of time.
-You can refer to the Kafka quickstart documentationexternal link to learn how.
+You can refer to the Kafka quickstart documentation to learn how.

-Jaeger supports a gRPC-based Remote Storage APIexternal link that allows extending the Jaeger ecosystem with other storage backends, or “plugins”, not directly supported by the project.
-These storage backends can be deployed in two modes: as a sidecar or as a remote gRPC server (since Jaeger v1.30).
+Jaeger supports a gRPC-based Remote Storage API that allows extending the Jaeger ecosystem with custom storage backends, not directly supported by the project.
+These storage backends can be deployed as a remote gRPC server (since Jaeger v1.30).
+Older deployment mode as sidecar plugin will not be supported starting from v1.58.

-To use a storage plugin as Jaeger storage backend, use grpc-plugin as the storage type and specify either the binary name for the sidecar mode, or the remote gRPC server address.
-For more information, please refer to jaeger/plugin/storage/grpcexternal link .
+as the storage type and specify the remote gRPC server address.
+For more information, please refer to jaeger/plugin/storage/grpc .

 Example: